azeveco/flutter-examples/README.md

 **Global Configuration** | A flutter package for managing different configurations and making them available everythere inside the app. | [link](https://pub.dev/packages/global_configuration)
 **Shared Preferences** | Flutter plugin for reading and writing simple key-value pairs.
 Wraps NSUserDefaults on iOS and SharedPreferences on Android. | [link](https://pub.dev/packages/shared_preferences)
 **Sensors** | Flutter plugin for accessing the Android and iOS accelerometer and gyroscope sensors. | [link](https://pub.dev/packages/sensors)

+## 🤘 **Contribution**
+You are welcome and free to contribute with this index of projects and packages ❤️

+**Don't know how?
+Not a problem!** Just follow the steps bellow:
+- Fork this repository
+- Create a new branch and switch to it
+  - `git checkout -b my_awesome_branch`
+- Add new entries as you wish
+  - Doesn't matter if it's just one or a thousand new entries
+  - Doesn't matter if it's an app or a package
+  - The only thing that matters is to grow as a community ✌
+- Commit and push to your branch
+  - `git commit -m "adds new awesome entries to both projects and packages"`
+  - `git push origin my_awesome_branch`
+- Create a Pull Request and wait for it to be accepted, which most certainly will really soon ✅
+- Once your Pull Request is accepted, you can delete your branch ⛔